Ada Međica: Characteristics

 Ada Međica has no resident population, but has 87 weekend-stilt houses and 202 house-boats owned by the residents of Belgrade.
 Maximum size of the stilt house or the house-boat is 25 m2.
 Necessary electricity is provided by the solar panels.
 Water was conducted through the pipe on the Sava river bed and a mini-waterworks with five taps was built on the island.
 During summer, over 2,000 Belgraders spend weekends on Ada Međica, which is accessible only by small boats, including the seasonal boat line from the Block 44.
 Leisure activities include swimming, walking and barbecues, as the area is nearly intact and without touristic facilities.
-Only the eastern, upstream tip of the island is concreted to prevent the erosion.
+Only the western, upstream tip of the island is concreted to prevent the erosion.

 The Sava river's stream is so strong that it pushes the island 50 to 100 centimeters per year in the downstream direction.
 The island is regularly flooded by the river and an operation of "anchoring" the island is deemed too expensive by the local authorities.
 During the floods, the island is regularly covered with mud and usually flooded so much that the boats have to be used for the transportation from one stilt house to another.
 There are two small beaches, officially classified as the "wild beaches".
 One is near the northern, concreted tip and the other is a sandy beach close to the southern tip.